moley/spica/README.md

 ## What is spica
 Spica is an extensible, **project-oriented** development and communication platform.
-We set our focus on the efficency of the development process.
-The **use cases** are:
+We set our focus on the efficency of the development process, in detail:

 * Handle todos and tasks
-* Improve communication
 * Improve navigation to external systems (jenkins, stash, bitbucket...)
 * Improve booking of tasks
 * Ease working with multi module projects
 * Automate routine tasks

 # Development